equalitie/ouinet-inject/README.md

 ``OUTPUT_DIR``, run:

     $ python3 -m ouinet.inject \
-      --bep44-private-key=/path/to/bep44.key \
       --httpsig-private-key=/path/to/httpsig.key \
       INPUT.warc.gz OUTPUT_DIR

-Where ``/path/to/{bep44,httpsig}.key`` should contain the hex-encoded *private* BitTorrent BEP44 or HTTP signatures keys, respectively.
-Please keep those keys secret and safe!
-The matching *public* keys will be printed as part of the program's diagnostics.
+Where ``/path/to/httpsig.key`` should contain the hex-encoded *private* signature key.
+Please keep that key secret and safe!
+The matching *public* key will be printed as part of the program's diagnostics.

-To insert the content stored in `OUTPUT_DIR` from another machine using ``ouinet-upload``, run:

-    $ python3 -m ouinet.upload DIRECTORY seed

-(See ``ouinet-upload``'s documentation for more information.)